moding-il/bizdoc.core/README.md

 }]
 ```

-To find out which reports accepts which options, use the Object Browser to discover class properties.
+> To find out which reports accepts which options, use the Object Browser to discover class properties.

 ### Cube

-A _cube_ is the mechanism for indexing forms data.
+A _cube_ is a BI for indexing forms data.
 Data can then be visualized using cube _views_ or one of the built-in reports and widgets.

 #### Axes

-A cube declares columns as _Axes_.
-Each axis maps to a _Type_ representing possible values.
+A cube declares columns as _axes_.
+Each axis maps to a _type_, representing possible values.

-You map a cube to form data model by annotating the _CubeMapping_ attribute as explained above in the [Form](#mapping-a-cube) section.
+You map a cube to form data model by annotating the `CubeMapping` attribute as explained above in the [Form](#mapping-a-cube) section.

 #### Backing Cube Object